Cascade Microtech: History

 By 1989, the company had grown to 55 employees and was based in Beaverton, Oregon near the Tek headquarters.
 The owners went without compensation the first three years the company was in business as they self-financed the venture before receiving $2.7 million in venture capital from Hewlett Packard in 1990.
 Cascade began working towards an initial public stock offering (IPO) as early as 1997.
-At that time, they expected to file for the IPO in 1998 and would use the money in part to help expand production.
+At that time, it expected to file for the IPO in 1998 and would use the money in part to help expand production.
 As of March 1997, the company employed 185 people and their biggest customers were Fujitsu, National Semiconductor, and Texas Instruments.

 In 1999, the company received another $16 million in funding, which at that time the company had annual sales of $52 million.
 The company raised additional $10 million in capital in 2000 by selling equity to Teachers Insurance and Annuity Association.
 By 2001 the company employed 330 people and was still preparing for an initial public offering on its stock.
 The company then filed to go public in 2000, but dropped the plans in 2002.

-By 2001, Cascade had signed on to move into a new headquarters in Hillsboro's AmberGlen Business Center where they occupied 100000 ft2 by 2004.
-The company was originally located at the offices of TriQuint, their former employer.
+By 2001, Cascade had signed on to move into a new headquarters in Hillsboro's AmberGlen Business Center where it occupied 100000 ft2 by 2004.
+The company was originally located at the offices of TriQuint, its former employer.
 Cascade opened offices in Singapore in 2003, followed by offices in Taiwan and China in 2006.

 After years of delay, Cascade Microtech filed for an IPO with the United States Securities & Exchange Commission in March 2004, hoping to raise $85 million.
-The company employed 243 and had revenues of $50.6 million when they filed for the IPO, and major customers included Intel and Infineon.
+The company employed 243 and had revenues of $50.6 million when it filed for the IPO, and major customers included Intel and Infineon.
 Besides offering new shares, shares held by existing owners such as Agilent Technologies were also offered, for a total of 5.3 million shares being offered to the public.
 On December 15, 2004, the company started trading on the NASDAQ market, with an initial price of $14 per share under the ticker symbol CSCD.
 The offering raised $72 million, of which $43 million went to Cascade with the remainder to existing shareholders.